 There really are no concrete rules when it comes to naming a drink, and striking the right balance is a very fine line.
 But there are certainly things that you should take into consideration.

-As with where, think about who is going to be drinking this anyway?
+As with where, think about who is going to be drinking this.
 The name you give a cocktail is your first opportunity to engage a customer’s interest.
-Alluding to a star ingredient in the name, like in the classic honeysuckle, could give you an edge.
+Alluding to a star ingredient in the name, like in the classic Honeysuckle, could give you an edge.
 Remain true to the style of drink that you are serving in its name, but try not to alienate anyone from tasting it!
-There won’t be too many men that have the courage to order a pink fascinator amongst their peers.
+There won’t be too many men that have the courage to order a Pink Fascinator amongst their peers.
 That said, don’t go too far the other way and fall into the realm of false advertising.

-This is something that’s rarely thought of these days, but many classics cocktails were very simply named for a land mark occasion.
-The Blood and Sand, for example, was made to commemorate a movie about bull fighting.
+This is something that’s rarely thought of these days, but many classic cocktails were very simply named for a landmark occasion.
+The Blood and Sand, for example, was made to commemorate a movie about bullfighting.